( Events )

 /Common Wages/Common People/

-with authors Aurelia Guo, Rin Johnson, Alice Miller, Darling Fitch, Hannah Gregory, Susan Finlay, Sarah Harrison und Bianca Heuser in collaboration Arcadia Missa Publishing, music by Paul Arambula
+Reading with Aurelia Guo, Rin Johnson, Alice Miller, Darling Fitch, Hannah Gregory, Susan Finlay, Sarah Harrison und Bianca Heuser in collaboration Arcadia Missa Publishing, music by Paul Arambula

-/Common Wages/Common People/ brings together a group of writers working across genre and form to address the question of what meaning “the commons” has in a contemporary context.
-Instead of a facile seeking of “common ground” the writers approach the question of the commons as a broader topography, posing questions about the nature of individual experience and cultural context.
-The evening will conclude with a musical performance by Paul Arambula.
+/Common Wages/Common People/ brought together a group of writers working across genre and form to address the question of what meaning “the commons” has in a contemporary context.
+Instead of a facile seeking of “common ground” the writers approached the question of the commons as a broader topography, posing questions about the nature of individual experience and cultural context.

 Dreaming Trans-futurism and Reality Now